The collision avoidance and the controllability for $n$ bodies in dimension one: preliminaries

 \subsection{Generalized first integrals}

-Let $\Cal O$ be a germ of smooth ($C^{\infty})$ manifold of dimension $n$, or a small open ball of $\Bbb R^n$ centered at the origin.
+Let $\Cal O$ be a germ of a smooth ($C^{\infty})$ manifold of dimension $n$, or a small open ball of $\Bbb R^n$ centered at the origin.
 A set of real-valued smooth functions $ r_1, \cdots, r_d$ of $\Cal O$ is said to be { \it non-degenerate } if The common zeros of a non-degenerate set of $d$ real-valued functions form a submanifold of codimension $d$. \begin{lemma} A smooth real-valued function $\r$ vanishes on the common zero set of a non-degenerate system $r_1, \cdots, r_d$ of smooth real-valued functions if and only if for some smooth functions $\a_k$s. \end{lemma}

-\begin{proof} Sufficiency of the condition is obvious.
-To show the necessity of the condition (\ref{ideal}) notice that the non-degeneracy implies that $r_1, \cdots, r_d$ can be part of coordinate system of $\Cal O.$ Thus we may assume that $r_j=x_j$ for $j=1, \cdots, d.$ We have By setting the integral of the last line $\a_k$ and recalling $x_k=r_k, $ for $k=1, \cdots, d$ we obtain (\ref{ideal}). \end{proof}
+\begin{proof} The sufficiency of the condition is obvious.
+To show the necessity of the condition (\ref{ideal}) notice that the non-degeneracy implies that $r_1, \cdots, r_d$ can be part of the coordinate system of $\Cal O.$ Thus we may assume that $r_j=x_j$ for $j=1, \cdots, d.$ We have Setting the integral of the last line $\a_k$ and recalling $x_k=r_k, $ for $k=1, \cdots, d,$ we obtain (\ref{ideal}). \end{proof}